 In the past, transmission pricing has been provided for specific services, under specific terms and conditions.
 Transmission customers might choose “network” or “point to point” service, for example, if they wanted to wheel power either within the system or export it to other regions.
 Gas pipelines also must establish standard rates, which carry with them an associated rate of return that the pipeline is expected to make by charging them to customers.

 To implement this growth option, however, the mega-transco will likely request that the federal and state regulators approve pricing that varies more according to the terms of service that are provided.
 For example, it may be that the mega-transco has a transmission capacity trading desk alongside its system operators.
 The desk would make constant adjustments to real time transmission pricing in response to the factors discussed above.
 The boundaries between transmission and trading are not clear, even if regulators would prefer them to be.
-The successful execution of this option will involve some regulatory education by the mega-transco. mega-transcoTexas, of course, has power trading capabilitiesmega-transcomega-transco that are among the best, if not the best in the country, and would be in a superb position to apply these skills for the benefit of the super-transco, if Texas’ trading desk becomes part of the new entity.
+The successful execution of this option will involve some regulatory education by the mega-transco.
+The mega-transco would not be able to make use of Texas’ power trading capabilities, since that part of Texas will not transfer to the mega-transco, and that would violate “code of conduct” rules.
+However, it will be able to bring to the mega-transco much of the culture and understanding of pricing and regulatory strategy that are necessary to make this growth option a success.

 To win approval from regulators for such flexibility, up to a ceiling perhaps within some price or quantity ceiling, the mega-transco will need to begin meeting with regulators soon after its proposal is submitted to convince them of the merits of their network utilization and pricing techniques.
 The regulators’ approval of the proposed pricing system will strongly influence whether they approve the formation of the mega-transco at all.